GoogleChrome/developer.chrome.com/site/en/docs/apps/offline_apps/index.md

 Because internet connections can be flakey or non-existent, you need to consider _offline first_: write your app as if it has no internet connection.
-Once your app works offline, add whatever network functionality you need for your app to do more when it’s online.
+Once your app works offline, add whatever network functionality you need for your app to do more when it's online.
 Read on for tips on implementing your offline-enabled app.

 ## Overview {: #overview }

 Chrome Apps get the following for free:

-- Your app’s files—all of its JavaScript, CSS, and fonts, plus other resources it needs (such as images)—are **already downloaded**.
+- Your app's files—all of its JavaScript, CSS, and fonts, plus other resources it needs (such as images)—are **already downloaded**.
 - Your app can **save and optionally sync** small amounts of data using the [Chrome Storage API][3].
 - Your app can **detect changes in connectivity** by listening for [online and offline events][4].